 Thirty years ago when MSHDA was created, the agency was intended to spur the development of housing for low-income people.
 Now the state authority is in the business of subsidizing housing for people who are hardly destitute; those who could, indeed, be regarded as middle-class.
-In the past when MSHDA collected the proceeds from its bond sales, priority was given for low-income applicants for 120 days.
-This bill would weaken that prioritizing custom, and insert 60 days, instead.
-This would direct more of the state housing authority's limited pool of funds toward higher-income families.
+Under the statute, when MSHDA collects the proceeds from its bond sales, priority is to be given for low-income applicants for 120 days.
+Earlier versions of the bill would have weakened that prioritizing custom, and inserted 60 days, instead.
+In the final version of the bill, the 120day period was reinserted, but a waiver of this provision is allowed under the bill.
+If the waiver is adopted by the authority's board, more of the state housing authority's limited pool of funds could be directed toward higher-income families.